pegasystems/nlp-model-containers/deep-learning-nlp-container/README.md

     $ docker logs -f [container_name]

 ## Access model through REST API

+* Service discovery endpoint (Open API) :<br>
+`/api/docs` : The service discovery endpoint based on swagger open API standard.
+This can be used while creating the custom model service instance in pega.

-Model Endpoint API:
+* Model Endpoint API:<br>
-`/auth/predict`
-`/noauth/predict`

-parameters:
+`/auth/predict` - Use this endpoint for prediction with authentication. parameters are specified below<br>
+`/noauth/predict` - Use this endpoint for prediction without authentication. parameters are specified below

+* parameters:<br>
-* modelIdentifier - Identifier of the model to use for evaluation
+  `modelIdentifier` - Identifier of the model to use for evaluation<br>
-* text - Text to be analysed.
+  `text` - Text to be analysed.

-Additional Info:
+* Additional Info:<br>
-* This uses `OAuth 2.0 `
-* modelIdentifier would be name of the folder which contains artifacts(h5,pkl,yaml,etc..) in the models folder.(`nlp-model-containers/deep-learning-nlp-container/models/keras_small_talk_model/`)
+  modelIdentifier would be name of the folder which contains artifacts(h5,pkl,yaml,etc..) in the models folder.(`nlp-model-containers/deep-learning-nlp-container/models/keras_small_talk_model/`)<br><br>
  (Example if the artifacts of keras with tensorflow is saved in folder `keras_small_talk_model`  then the `modelIdentifier` would be `keras_small_talk_model`)

-## List of API:
+## List of other API:

 `/login` : Use this endpoint to login any any username - currently any user is accepted as valid - once the user is created, use 'create client' option to create authentication credentials - ensure you select grant_types with <b>"client_credentials"</b> - Use the generated client secret and password to use auth endpoint

 `/noauth/predict`: Use this endpoint for prediction without authentication. details reagrding modelIdentifier is mentioned in Additional Information section

 `/auth/predict`: Use this endpoint for prediction with authentication. details reagrding modelIdentifier is mentioned in Additional Information section

-`/api/docs` : The service discovery endpoint based on swagger open API standard.
-This can be used while creating the custom model service instance in pega.

 `/oauth/token` : OAuth 2 token generation endpoint used to create the tokens.
 This is used to get the refresehed tokens.